 Be careful not to assume you can step from one management role or executive position to an equivalent position in another industry.
 If you’re under the impression that you can, I recommend you read Dawn Graham’s book, Switchers: How Smart Professionals Change Careers -- and Seize Success.

 Graham describes the psychological barriers you have to overcome in the minds of the hiring teams you’ll encounter.
-And she helps you consider ways to establish your value in a new industry without starting from the very bottom wrung.
+And she helps you consider ways to establish your value in a new industry without starting from the very bottom rung.

-Create a roadmap to get you from where you are now to that job role that you want to be in.
+Create a roadmap to get you from where you are now to the job role that you want to be in.
 Writing down a plan and breaking it down into clearly defined tasks tends to help you move ahead.
 Making it time-bound is even better.